alphachai/alphachai/README.md

 ### Hi there 👋

-I changed my username to @charlieparkes, but I'm maintaining @alphachai to preserve repositories that are publicly used. (eg. pypi and dockerhub)
+I'm @charlieparkes, but I'm maintaining @alphachai to preserve repositories that are publicly used. (eg. pypi and dockerhub)